We will discuss two docking methods:

 - Docking Alignment

-To activate the mods
+To activate the installed mods

 - Click the App Panel and select the mod.